MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 Attempt to purchase an IAP product.
 The receipt object returned in the delegate will have a StatusCode of Success or ExceptionThrow if something went badly wrong.

-Specifically for WP8, the only other StatusCode used is NotReady when after a successful purchase the license information does not appear to be valid.
+Specifically for Windows Phone 8.0, the only other StatusCode used is NotReady when after a successful purchase the license information does not appear to be valid.
 Windows 8.1 uses all the other status codes as more information is available.

 ```csharp
 void StoreManager.Instance.PurchaseProduct(PurchaseDelegate callback)
 ```
-### Exception Logging
+### Exception Logging (TBC)

 WinIntegration supports both [Raygun.io](https://raygun.io/) and Bugsense via the ExceptionLogger class.